databydata/databydata.github.io/OOPS/programming-paradigms.md

 Pure functions are functions that produce no side effects.

-A side effect is when we mutate values outside the scope, meaning if the functional is causing any effect other than reading its arguments and returning values, it is said to have side effects.
+A side effect is when we mutate values outside the scope, meaning if the function is causing any effect other than reading its arguments and returning values, it is said to have side effects.

-For example, we are fetching color and brand of car via API based on key
+For example, we are fetching color and brand of car via API based on a key
 ```
     #pseudo-code: